-9.21.3 Best Execution Of Orders (FINRA Rule 5310; (MSRB G-18 - 3/21/16))
+9.21.3 Best Execution Of Orders (FINRA Rule 5310; MSRB G-18)

 Customer orders associated with the Firm's receipt of payment for order flow will be subject to the same best execution requirements applicable to all customers' orders.
-The Firm directs all order flow to our clearing firm which is responsible for ensuring that all measures are taken to obtain best execution for customers.
+The Firm directs order flow to our clearing firm which is responsible for ensuring that all measures are taken to obtain best execution for customers.
+On occasion, the Firm may act in the capacity as a dealer for trade away bond transactions which flow to our clearing firm.